TooTallNate/RetroPie-profiles-facebook-login/README.md

 something like `sshfs` for an SSH server, or maybe `s3fs` for storing save files on Amazon S3.

 Deploy
 ------

 You can easily deploy your own instance without even cloning the code:

-1. Go to the Facebook Developer page and create a new "app".
+1. Go to the [Facebook Developer](https://developers.facebook.com/apps/) page and create a new "app".
-1. Make sure to enable "Facebook Login", and add a callback URL that you would like to use.
+1. Make sure to enable "Facebook Login", and _add a **callback URL**_ that you would like to use.
+This is the URL that you will enter as the Login Server URL for your RetroPie-profiles, as well as the URL that you will visit on your mobile device to log in.
 1. [Download `now`](https://zeit.co/download).
 1. Run: